gapple/drupal-realname/README.txt

 ; $Id$

-The RealName module allows the admin to choose fields from teh user profile that will be used to add a "realname" element (method) to a user object.
+The RealName module allows the admin to choose fields from the user profile that will be used to add a "realname" element (method) to a user object.
 Hook_user is used to automatically add this to any user object that is loaded.